brianberns/Bernsrite.Nessos.Streams/README.md

 # Extensions for Nessos streams

-## Overview

-This is a .NET class library that extends Nessos.Streams.
+This is a .NET class library that extends Nessos.Streams for F#.
 The extensions fall into three categories:

 1. Additional `Stream` functions that mirror the built-in F# `Seq` API.
 E.g. `Stream.append`, `Stream.average`, etc.